seprov/collatz-metal/README.md

 # collatz-metal
 A Swift and Metal program that computes the longest Collatz sequence for values 1 to n in parallel.

+Doesn't work.
+Sometimes the maximum sequence length is wrong.
+So I have a parallelism bug after all.

-Works okay.
-The biggest bottleneck right now is the <code>atomic_fetch_max_explicit</code> function that I'm using (from Metal).
+Also, the biggest performance bottleneck right now is the <code>atomic_fetch_max_explicit</code> function that I'm using (from Metal).
 Maybe that's the fastest solution, or maybe there's something faster I can do.

-If you have any ideas, please let me know.